vegaprotocol/specs/protocol/0067-KEYS-key_management.md

-As a single double-signing validator is of limited impact (since it requires t+1 to pose a meaningful attack), we do not penalize or ban validators for such; thus, if a missconfiguration in some parallelization causes a single missigning, the damage is limited (if the validator in question is the leader, we lose one block; this will be counted against that validator in the performance measurements).
+As a single double-signing validator is of limited impact (since it requires t+1 to pose a meaningful attack), we do not penalize or ban validators for such; thus, if a misconfiguration in some parallelization causes a single missing, the damage is limited (if the validator in question is the leader, we lose one block; this will be counted against that validator in the performance measurements).
 This allows validators to have a less strict double signing protection (and as seen in the testnet, too strict